MicrosoftDocs/fabric-docs/docs/extensions/extensibility-backend.md

 `Error`: PriorityPlacement: There are no available core services for priority placement only 'name','guid','workload-name'.

 `Resolution`: You might be using a user that only has access to Trial capacity.
-Make sure you are using a capacity that you have access to.
+Make sure you're using a capacity that you have access to.

 #### File creation failure with 404 (NotFound) error

 `Error`: Creating a new file failed for filePath: 'workspace-id'/'lakehouse-id'/Files/data.json.
 Error: Response status code does not indicate success: 404 (NotFound).
-Resolution: Ensure you are using the correct OneLake DFS URL for your environment.
+Resolution: Ensure you're using the correct OneLake DFS URL for your environment.

-`Resolution`: Make sure you are working with the OneLake DFS URL that fits your environment.
+`Resolution`: Make sure you're working with the OneLake DFS URL that fits your environment.
 For example, if you work with PPE environment, change EnvironmentConstants.OneLakeDFSBaseUrl in Constants.cs to the appropriate URL.

 ### Debugging